oc-garcia/calculator-app-main/README.md

 ## How to use
 Just click on the number, select the operation, select another number and check the result in “=”

+## Contact
-## Any doubts or questions reach me at octaviogarcia1988@gmail.com
+Any doubts or questions reach me at octaviogarcia1988@gmail.com

 ## Author
 Octávio Garcia